 Attribution 4.0 International (CC BY 4.0)

 You can use this work for any purpose, including commercial uses, without restriction under copyright law.
 You should also provide attribution to the original work, source and licence.

 Creative Commons Attribution (CC BY 4.0) terms and conditions https://creativecommons.org/licenses/by/4.0

 About this work

-Illustrations of 'Vision of death tongue' (si jian she) and 'Yellow-coated tongue' (huangtai she) from a manuscript copy of Shanghan diandian jin shu (The Gold-dust Book of Cold Damage) dated '1st year of the Zhengyuan reign period of the Yuan dynasty' (1341), section entitled Yanzheng she (Examining the Tongue).
+Illustration of 'Tongue with white coating and black root' 'from a manuscript copy of Shanghan diandian jin shu (The Gold-dust Book of Cold Damage) dated '1st year of the Zhengyuan reign period of the Yuan dynasty' (1341), section entitled Yanzheng she (Examining the Tongue).

 This book incorporates the teachings of Ao Jiweng (Song period, 960-1279) on the movement of Qi and those of Du Ben (Tao Hua) (Yuan period, 1206-1368) on pulse and tongue diagnosis, etc. Yanzheng she is based on an original text by Ao Jiweng, edited by Chen Shiwen and Shi Buni (Song period).
 It is a guide to the diagnosis of cold damage conditions according to the coating of the tongue, with 36 illustrations in colour.